 Disclaimer: This article may contain affiliate links.
 Without costing you anything extra, the small commission will help me produce more free content for you.
 For more information, please refer to my privacy policy.

-Where to find car rental places in Jordan
+Where to Find Car Rental Places in Jordan

 Renting a car in Jordan is actually no big deal.
 Many international rental companies can be found in the big cities and at airports, especially in Amman.
 These include Europcar, Sixt, Avis, Rama, Dollar Car Rental, and many more.
 However, it is recommended to book the car from home as you often get a cheaper price.
 The most simple and popular international platform for booking a rental car in Jordan is Rentalcars.
 Of course, booking the car in advance also saves time on arrival.
 Considering the car rental contract, I would strongly recommend that you take a comprehensive insurance cover.
 On some of the paths and roads away from the modern highways, you can find potholes, brittle sections, and large stones, so good insurance will save you a lot of trouble in the worst case.

-Costs of driving in Jordan
+Costs of Driving in Jordan

 Based on average numbers, a rental car in Jordan costs around $14-18 a day.
 For a week you pay around $95-120 (source: driveboo).
 So, in my opinion, the prices are absolutely justified.
 Especially when you consider that you do not have too many alternatives available.
 Even though traveling by bus is cheaper, most of the buses only run once a day between the main attractions.
 Taxis or personal drivers are also an option, but clearly a more expensive one.